elabftw/elabftw/doc/install-oldschool.rst

 * MySQL version > 5.5
 * Git (optional but recommended)

-.. tip:: If you don't know how to do that, or can't update php, have a look at :ref:`installing eLabFTW on a drop <install-drop>` or :ref:`in a docker container <install-docker>`.
+.. tip:: If you don't know how to do that, or can't update php, have a look at :ref:`installing eLabFTW on a drop <install-drop>` or :ref:`in a docker container <install>`.

 .. note:: I wouldn't recommend HHVM because Gettext support is not here yet (see `this issue <https://github.com/facebook/hhvm/issues/1228>`_).
 Also, PHP 7 is here and is fast.